pslijkhuis/nike-assessment-infra/README.md

 ## Application deployment

-Currently three application get deployed to the cluster
+Currently four application get deployed to the cluster

 * Airflow
 * Clusterautoscaler
 * Nginx ingress controller
+* External-dns

 They all get deployed using Helm.
 Configuration per application can be found in kubernetes/APPLICATION_NAME